Is a Furniture Protection Plan Worth It?

 - The furniture piece costs more than $800 — the replacement cost justifies the coverage premium

-- You're purchasing power furniture (recliners, adjustable bases, motorized sofas) where mechanism failure is a real risk
+- You're buying power furniture where mechanism failure is a real long-term risk

-- You're buying light-colored upholstery — staining is more visible and more likely to require professional attention
+- You're buying light-colored upholstery — staining is more visible and harder to fix

 - The retailer partners with a reputable provider like Guardian Products with a proven claims track record